Dune (1984 film): Novelization

-An illustrated junior novelization, commonly published for movies during the 1970s and 1980s, was titled The Dune Storybook.
+An illustrated junior novelization by Joan D. Vinge, commonly published for movies during the 1970s and 1980s, titled The Dune Storybook was released in 1984.

 Toys

 A line of Dune action figures from toy company LJN was released to lackluster sales in 1984.
-Styled after Lynch's film, the collection featured figures of Paul Atreides, Baron Harkonnen, Feyd-Rautha, Glossu Rabban, Stilgar, and a Sardaukar warrior, plus a poseable sandworm, several vehicles, weapons, and a set of View-Master stereoscope reels.
+Styled after Lynch's film, the collection includes figures of Paul Atreides, Baron Harkonnen, Feyd-Rautha, Glossu Rabban, Stilgar, and a Sardaukar warrior, plus a poseable sandworm, several vehicles, weapons, and a set of View-Master stereoscope reels.
 Figures of Gurney and Lady Jessica previewed in LJN's catalog were never produced.
 In 2006, SOTA Toys produced a Baron Harkonnen action figure for their "Now Playing Presents" line.
-In October 2019, Funko started a "Dune Classic" line of POP! vinyl figures, the first of which would be Paul in a stillsuit and Feyd in a blue jumpsuit, styled after the 1984 film.
+In October 2019, Funko started a "Dune Classic" line of POP! vinyl figures, the first of which was Paul in a stillsuit and Feyd in a blue jumpsuit, styled after the 1984 film.
 An alternate version of Feyd in his blue loincloth was released for the 2019 New York Comic Con.

 Games

 Several Dune games have been styled after Lynch's film.
 Parker Brothers released the board game Dune in 1984, and a 1997 collectible card game called Dune was followed by the role-playing game Dune: Chronicles of the Imperium in 2000.
-The first licensed Dune video game was Dune (1992) from Cryo Interactive/Virgin Interactive.
-Its successor, Westwood Studios' Dune II (1992), is generally credited for popularizing and setting the template for the real-time strategy genre of computer games.
+The first licensed Dune video game is Dune (1992) from Cryo Interactive/Virgin Interactive.
+Its successor, Westwood Studios's Dune II (1992), is generally credited for popularizing and setting the template for the real-time strategy genre of PC games.
 This game was followed by Dune 2000 (1998), a remake of Dune II from Intelligent Games/Westwood Studios/Virgin Interactive.
-Its sequel was the 3D video game Emperor: Battle for Dune (2001) by Intelligent Games/Westwood Studios/Electronic Arts.
+Its sequel is the 3D video game Emperor: Battle for Dune (2001) by Intelligent Games/Westwood Studios/Electronic Arts.